prabhakarlab/MO2GP/tutorials/VeraFISH_Healthy_BMMC_dataset.md

 plt.show()
 ```
 ![Healthy_BMMC_UMAP_contour](../tutorials/VeraFISH_Healthy_BMMC_results/UMAP_BMMC_monocytes_contour.png)
-The UMAP reveals a trajectory or continuum of Healthy BMMC monocytes nuclear shapes ranging from round to elongated, which aligns well with the differentiation axis of the Myeloid cells.
-Nuclear cells with a low aspect ratio (more round or stem-like) are enriched on the left side of the UMAP, while cells with a high aspect ratio are enriched on the right side, corresponding to more differentiated, elongated shapes.
-This demonstrates the ability of MO2GP to interpret spatial transcriptomic data by integrating morphological and transcriptional information.
+The UMAP reveals a trajectory or continuum of Healthy BMMC monocytes nuclear shapes ranging from round to elongated.
+Nuclear cells with a low aspect ratio (more round) are enriched on the left side of the UMAP, while cells with a high aspect ratio are enriched on the right side, more elongated shapes.

 ## Custom function to calculate the Enrichment (Ratio of Fold)
+To quantify the association between nuclear shape and cell state, we computed a local enrichment etric in the shape embedding space using a custom function below.
+Within each neighborhood, we calculated an enrichment score for a target/interest population  relative to a reference population (Classical Monocytes).

 ```python
 from collections import Counter def calculate_and_plot_enrichment_RatioOfFolds(